-Your adjusted gross income plays a large role when factoring your income taxes.
-Generally, your AGI includes your gross income, including wages, dividends, pensions, unemployment compensation and self-employment income, minus any adjustments.
+Your adjusted gross income plays a large role when calculating your income tax liability for the year.
+Generally, your AGI includes all your gross income, including wages, dividends, pensions, unemployment compensation and self-employment income, minus any adjustments.
 Adjustments reduce your income and lessen your tax burden.
-The Internal Revenue Service uses your AGI to calculate several tax credits and bases numerous deductions off a percentage of your AGI.
+The Internal Revenue Service uses your AGI to calculate several tax credits and bases numerous deductions upon a percentage of your AGI.
 Although it is difficult to figure your exact AGI off an hourly wage, you can calculate an estimate of what your AGI should be at the end of the year.

 - If you do not qualify for adjustments to your income, your estimated AGI is your total gross income.